Injeevskaya/SpriteCloudUI/README.md

 - A **Page Object Model (POM) structure** created specifically for the login page.
 - Test coverage implemented using Playwright.

+> **Notes:**
+> **POINTS to discuss**
-> **Note:** During testing, it was observed that one of the accessible values in the tuple used for positive test cases did not work as expected.
+1. During testing, it was observed that one of the accessible values in the tuple used for positive test cases did not work as expected.
 This issue has been documented and requires further investigation.

 ![Tests Report](image.png)
 ---